-Dr. Elizabeth Ronan is a staff psychologist and Coordinator of CBT Programming at CBC, where she works full-time with children, adolescents, adults, and families.
+Dr. Elizabeth Ronan is the assistant training director, staff psychologist and coordinator of CBT Programming at CBC, where she works full-time with children, adolescents, adults, and families.
 Dr. Ronan received her BA from the University of Connecticut, with a major in Psychology.
 Before returning to graduate school she spent several years working at McLean Hospital, Harvard Medical School on clinical research studies examining brain functioning in young adult and adult patients with psychotic disorders.

 Dr. Ronan then returned to New York, where she earned her Masters and Doctoral Degrees in Clinical Psychology from the Ferkauf Graduate School of Psychology, Yeshiva University.
 Dr. Ronan is intensively trained in DBT and has extensive training in CBT for anxiety and depressive disorders through her two-year training in the Parnes Outpatient Clinic.
 Her doctoral dissertation was on the topic of mediating factors in the relationship between stress and depression in adolescents and young adults.

 Dr. Ronan completed her pre-doctoral internship at the Zucker Hillside Hospital, Northwell Health, where she treated young adults and adults with a variety of diagnoses including depression, obsessive-compulsive disorder, panic disorder, and specific phobias.
 While on internship, Dr. Ronan provided individual, group, and family consultation across a continuum of care.
 She treated patients with depression and bipolar disorder, as well as those engaging in suicidal and self-harm behaviors on Zucker Hillside’s inpatient hospital units.